telefonicaid/fiware-glancesync/README.rst

 This feature works out of the box without configuration.
 It requires only the same set of environment variables, which are needed to contact the keystone server, than the glance tool.
 It is also possible to set these parameters in a file instead of using environment variables.
+Furthermore, any option in the configuration file can be provided via command line, too.

 GlanceSync synchronisation algorithm (i.e. the method to determine if a master image must be synchronised to the other regions) is configurable.
 By default